-According to “Social Media for Hotels: A Guide for Hotels Using Social Media,” taking part in “Twitter traditions such as ‘follow Friday’ or ‘mention Monday’ is a good way to show your guests that you’re hip to the whole Twitter thing.”
+Taking part in “Twitter traditions such as ‘follow Friday’ or ‘mention Monday’ is a good way to show your guests that you’re hip to the whole Twitter thing.”
 It is also important to be active on the latest and hottest platforms–and as your friends and distraught mother will attest, you are definitely that.

 By amassing and returning “likes,” “pluses,” and “pins,” you will not only help build the brand, but you will also create another valuable connection to potential customers.
 And nothing says “I love you” to a company better than collecting a legion of loyal fans and followers.

 Paint Their Pictures and Write Their Words

 Are you a virtuoso at visual images?
 An important part of marketing a hotel, resort, or theme park is to portray its appeal through idyllic images and fabulous photos.
 If you are a pro at creating popular pins or you’re an Instagram aficionado, you may be the perfect person to increase a brand’s popularity by posting captivating images.

 “Turning Social Media Into a Career” says that if you can imagine yourself “taking pictures of the hotel’s beautiful properties, guests celebrating in the party room, and happy diners enjoying a five star meal,” a stint as the in-house paparazzi may be your perfect fit.